MaximKomlev/react-toolbox-additions/README.md

-# Additions components for react-toolbox components library
+# Additional components for react-toolbox components library

 The project provides additions for react-toolbox library (http://react-toolbox.com/), which are not defined at material design and therefore were not included to original react-toolbox components library,